Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-The General Regulations will be supported by detailed Guidelines and there may be consequential amendments to the Local Government (Model Code of Conduct) Order 2016 as required, to ensure consistency across both instruments, particularly in relation to compliance matters.
+The Amendment Regulations will be supported by detailed Guidelines and there may be consequential amendments to the Local Government (Model Code of Conduct) Order 2016 as required, to ensure consistency across both instruments, particularly in relation to compliance matters.

 Local Government Division